WDD 130: Web Fundamentals

 2. A section element with the following contents:

-• A h2 element with the title of the section which is "History".
+• A h2 element with a section titled "History".

 • A p element with a brief history of the company.
 It is OK to use nonsense language.